OBH are changing the way healthcare is paid for

 We are a team of clinicians, developers, data scientists, NHS data analysts, economists, and product specialists who share a deep commitment to supporting sustainable healthcare, and transforming the way healthcare measures and funds success, to those things that matter to people.
 We bring a variety of perspectives to the challenge, and deep specialist knowledge that underpins our robust methodologies.

-Email us your CV and covering letter at firstname.lastname@example.org.
+OBH are hiring!
+If you want to join our team, email us your CV and covering letter to email@example.com.

 What if ….. health systems were incentivised and paid on preventing disease, improving health and those things that make a difference to people’s lives?